gbraad/mscrolls-brahman/ifi/ifi.md

 * `objects: [{object}...]`
    The objects in the game.
 This is primarily the _invariant_ mapping between ID and game name.

-* `score:` int
-   Current game store (this may be displayed on the title bar).

-* `scoremax:` int
-   _Optional_.
-Max game score.
-When provided we can either display score/maxscore or score%, otherwise just the score is given.

 *  `savedata: "game-state"`
    The entire game state encoded as a string (eg base64) that can later be accommodated by a `loaddata` request to completely restore a position (see also request `loaddata`).